 Nonperiodic distributions.
-For a nonperiodic distribution (a payment other than a periodic payment) that is not an eligible rollover distribution, the withholding is 10% of the distribution, unless you choose not to have tax withheld.
-You can use Form W-4P to elect to have no income tax withheld.
+Unless you choose no withholding, the withholding rate for a nonperiodic distribution (a payment other than a periodic payment) that is not an eligible rollover distribution, is 10% of the distribution.
 You can also ask the payer to withhold an additional amount using Form W-4P.
 The part of any loan treated as a distribution (except an offset amount to repay the loan), explained later, is subject to withholding under this rule.